-This treatment will not cure the cancer.
-It can be very effective in making the tumour size or it may stop its growth.
-It does not seem to matter if the tumour deposits shrink or stay the same size, there is benefit in both cases.
+An embolization does not cure the cancer.
+It can be very effective in making the tumour smaller or stopping its growth.
+When either one happens, the symptoms from the cancer are then reduced or stopped.

 In many situations, individuals are able to return to work and do the activities they enjoyed prior to their cancer diagnosis.